-The other big change to the MacBook Pro is optional: Users can get a discrete AMD Radeon R9 M370X graphics card, for when Intel’s integrated Iris Pro graphics fall short.
-It’ll cost you though, as it’s only available with the $2,499 model that also has 512 GB of storage and a 2.5 GHz Intel Core i7 processor.
+The other big change to the MacBook Pro is optional: Users can get a discrete AMD Radeon R9 M370X graphics card when Intel’s integrated Iris Pro graphics fall short.
+It’ll cost you, though, as it’s only available with the $2,499 model with 512 GB of storage and a 2.5 GHz Intel Core i7 processor.

-As for the Retina display iMac, Apple is adding a cheaper $1,999 variant with a 3.3 GHz quad-core Intel Core i5 processor, AMD Radeon R9 M290 graphics, and a 1 TB hard drive.
-The existing model, which has a 3.5 GHz processor, AMD Radeon R9 M290X graphics, and a 1 TB fusion drive, is getting a $200 price drop to $2,299.
+As for the price drop to $2,299., Apple adds a cheaper $1,999 variant with a 3.3 GHz quad-core Intel Core i5 processor, AMD Radeon R9 M290 graphics, and a 1 TB hard drive.
+The existing model, which has a 3.5 GHz processor, AMD Radeon R9 M290X graphics, and a 1 TB fusion drive, is getting a $200

 Related Articles :

 - iFixit uncovers the Force Touch trackpad in the 2015 13-inch Retina MacBook Pro